 Remember that some of these obstructive sleep apnea symptoms may be better noticed by a loved one rather than yourself, especially in the case of pauses in your breathing and loud snoring.

-Contact South Florida Sinus and Allergy Center for Obstructive Sleep Apnea Treatments
+Contact Florida Sinus & Snoring Specialists for Obstructive Sleep Apnea Treatments

 There are multiple options for obstructive sleep apnea treatments, from devices meant to keep your airways open to minimally invasive procedures.
 If you think OSA is a problem for you, discuss possible treatment plans with your physician to determine which is best for you.
-If you have any questions about OSA or any of its signs or symptoms, please contact the South Florida Sinus and Allergy Center at 954-951-4773 or visit our locations in Fort Lauderdale or Plantation.
+If you have any questions about OSA or any of its signs or symptoms, please contact the Florida Sinus & Snoring Specialists at 954-951-4773 or visit our locations in Fort Lauderdale or Plantation.